hack2skill/gen-ai-rush-buildathon/README.md

 ## Step-by-Step Code Execution Instructions:
   To run this application, follow the below instructions:

-- Clone the repository:
+- Clone the repository

-- Navigate to the project directory:
+- Navigate to the project directory

-- Install the required dependencies:
+- Install the required dependencies

   ```pip install -r requirements.txt```